ajwdewit/pcse/doc/quickstart.rst

 Driving variables (weather data)
 --------------------------------

 Daily weather variables are needed for running the simulation.
-Currently, three options are available in PCSE for retrieving weather data:
+Currently, four options are available in PCSE for retrieving weather data:

     1. The database structure as provided by the Crop Growth Monitoring